raj17ce/Employee-Database/README.md

 2. `Clone this repository.`

+3. `Run install_sqlite.bat either by double clicking it or by running it from the terminal to install sqlite3.`

-3. `Open the solution in Visual Studio.`
+4. `Open the Solution in Visual Studio using Employee Database.sln file`

-4. `Now, you can build and run the main project as well as the test project.`
+5. `Now, you can build and run the main project as well as the test project.`

 ## Functionalities